-There seem to be many different opinions about the effect of pregnancy on migraines.
+There seem to be many opinions on the effect of pregnancy on migraines.

-The main rule is that the effect is individual.
+The general rule is that the effect is individual.

-According to practical experience, migraines can be more troublesome during the first trimester of pregnancy, when many changes occur in hormonal function.
+Practical experience suggests that migraines may be more challenging during the first trimester of pregnancy, when many changes occur in hormone function.

-For many, the latter part of pregnancy can be a migraine-friendly time.
+For many, the latter part of pregnancy can be an easy time regarding migraines.

-As a completely unscientific observation, it can be stated that in some people between the first and last child, i.e. even outside of pregnancy, migraines can be very calm.
+As a completely unscientific observation, it can be stated that for some people, between the first and last child, even outside of pregnancies, migraines can be very calm.

 Migraine treatment during pregnancy planning

-Depending on the drug, complete elimination from the body takes 4–7.5 months.
+Complete elimination from the body takes 4–7.5 months, depending on the medication.

 Tablet-form medications (rimegepant and atogepant) are eliminated from the body within three days.